 She didn't like the resignation in his voice.
 "You were good to me.
 I respected you.
 I liked you.
 I loved serving under you.
 You're a good man.
 And a great captain.
 But I don't know you.
 And you don't know me."

 He didn't say anything.
-Not to agree, not to contradict.
+Not to agree and also not to contradict.
 He didn't move at all.

 He turned to look at her.
 "You're right.
 You're absolutely right."

-She touched his hand.
 "If I thought this was just a temporary duty thing, then I wouldn't spaz."
-She smiled, saw him smile too.
+She smiled, and him smiled too.
 They both knew what she meant.
 Sex like that was easy when you were never going to see the person again.
 What was the old saying?
 What goes on temporary duty stays on temporary duty.

 "And we'd be two happy people," he said.
 "If it was temporary duty.
 We're clicking here, Chris.
 I may not know you, but I do like you."